-Viktor Popović’s exhibition, Untitled (Archive: Zenčišće), 2019, explores 1970s, late Modern Croatian architecture and its complex present-day perception as an unwanted relic of socialist, former Yugoslavia, by juxtaposing past and present images and the means with which we perceive and transform memory into future.
-The focus is the former resort/rehabilitation center for children from Belgrade at the Zenčišće Bay in Jelsa, on the island of Hvar, Croatia, presently almost completely in ruins, beyond hope of reconstruction.
+Viktor Popović’s exhibition, Untitled (Archive: Zenčišće), 2019, explores the 1970s, late Modern Croatian architecture and its complex present-day perception as an unwanted relic of socialist, former Yugoslavia, by juxtaposing past and present images and the means with which we perceive and transform memory into future.
+The focus is on the former resort/rehabilitation center for children from Belgrade at the Zenčišće Bay in Jelsa, on the island of Hvar, Croatia, presently almost completely in ruins, beyond hope of reconstruction.

-Through the juxtaposition of archival images scanned from 1970s postcards and current photographs of the devastated grounds, assembled with pieces of color correction filters and found, site-specific construction materials, Popović’s illuminated constructions represent the paradox between utopian ideas and dystopian structures, echoing the country’s present-day, chaotic socio-economic situation, further accentuated by the fact that this gutted architectural treasure is located on the island of Hvar, one of Croatia’s most fashionable tourist destinations.
+Through the juxtaposition of archival images scanned from 1970s postcards and current photographs of the devastated grounds, assembled with pieces of color correction filters and found in site-specific construction materials, Popović’s illuminated constructions represent the paradox between utopian ideas and dystopian structures, echoing the country’s present-day, chaotic socio-economic situation, further accentuated by the fact that this gutted architectural treasure is located on the island of Hvar, one of Croatia’s most fashionable tourist destinations.

 Untitled (Archive: Zenčišće)

 The Armory Show / Focus section, Booth F21 / C24 Gallery, Pier 90, New York, NY, USA March 4-8, 2020

 1-3 Untitled (Archive: Zenčišće), 2020 inkjet prints on archival paper mounted on aluminum composite panels, color correction filters framed 86 x 86 x 10 cm archive photographs: private archive, Belgrade, Serbia (photographer unknown)